hirosystems/stacks.js/packages/did-resolver/README.md

 cd packages/did-resolver
 ```

+### Running the tests

+The unit tests included with this repository can be run using the `npm run test` command (`npm run test:watch` can be used to rerun all tests when relevant source files are changed).
+These tests can run offline, and do not depend on any additional infrastructure.

-A set of integration / resolution tests are included in this repository.
+In addition to the unit tests, a set of integration / e2e tests are included in this repository as well.
 These tests rely on a local [Stacks 2.0 blockchain mocknet deployment](https://github.com/blockstack/stacks-blockchain-api/#quick-start) to register and resolve a number of test DIDs.
 In order to run the tests, first start the aforementioned mocknet instance in a different terminal window using:

 ``` bash
 docker run -p 3999:3999 blockstack/stacks-blockchain-api-standalone mocknet